Minecraft652/SFTFinance/README.md

 ## Environment

-This software has no absolute version limits and is developed using the Spigot-1.17 API
+This software has no absolute version limits and is developed using the newest Spigot API.

-Here is the development environment (native support environment) in which this plug-in was tested
+Here is the development environment (native support environment) in which this plug-in was tested.

 If there are bugs and other problems, please put forward to me in Issues.